calls for heavy Photoshop actions.

 wanted to use in an application.
 The file contains a red background to

-differentiate between the single icon tiles, whose opacity
+differentiate between the single icon tiles, whose opacity is set

-.
+to 0.3.
 The single icons all have an attribute

 The task was then to create CSS sprites from this file.
 The icons should be variated in four different colors and each one glued together in a single PNG file.